By Martin Yate

 Changing jobs is tough.
 Changing industries further complicates matters, so take the time to build a resume that will give you the firm foundations for a successful transition.

-And while you build, commit yourself to making a real difference at your current job.
+And while you build your resume, commit yourself to making a real difference at your current job.
 The days will go more quickly, and you will be able to interview for that dream job with greater confidence and more pride in your professionalism.